An Intensive 10-day Training Course

 - Project performance tracking, management, and control systems

-- Using predictive control techniques: Gantt charts, burn-down charts, and earned value methods
+- Using predictive control techniques: Gantt charts, S-curves, and burn-down charts

 Day 5